Mary Livingstone: Early life

-Livingstone's birth name was anglicized from Marcovitz, not from Marx.
-Despite the two families' acquaintance, Livingstone was unrelated to the Marx Brothers.
+Despite the two families' acquaintance, and similar surnames, Livingstone was unrelated to the Marx Brothers.

 Courting Jack Benny

 In 1925, aged 20, Sadie visited California with her family while Jack Benny was in the same town for a show.
 Still nursing a small crush on the comedian, Sadie went to the theater to re-introduce herself to him.
 As he approached her in a hallway, she smiled and said, "Hello, Mr. Benny, I'm..."
 But he curtly cut her off with a "hello" and continued on his way down the hall without pausing; she learned much later that when Benny was deep in thought about his work, it was nearly impossible to get his attention.

 They met again a year later, while she was said to be working as a lingerie salesgirl at a May Company department store in downtown Los Angeles – and the couple finally began dating.
 Invited on a double-date by a friend who had married Sadie's sister, Babe, Benny brought Sadie along to keep him company.
 This time, the couple clicked: Jack was finally smitten with Sadie and asked her on another date.
 She turned him down at first, as she was seeing another young man, but Benny persisted.
 He visited her at the May Company almost daily and was reputed to buy so much ladies' hosiery from her that he helped her set a sales record; he also called her several times a day when on the road.

 Jack Benny married Mary Livingstone January 14, 1927, at the Clayton Hotel in Waukegan, Illinois, one week after proposing.